brainrake/consistent/README.md

 ## Introduction

 Life and the world is full of shit.
 There's so much shit, it's hard to tell what shit is what.
-We can't tell the true shit from the bullshit.
+Hard to tell the true shit from the bullshit.

 People don't know shit.
 Most don't even give a shit.
 I do.
 I want to figure this shit out.

-This work aims to explain some shit like existence, reality, and freedom, in a way that makes sense.
-Btw, none of this shit is new or great or anything.
+None of this shit is new or great or anything.
+This work aims to explain some shit like meaning, existence, reality, consciousness and freedom, in a way that makes sense.

 ### Makes sense?
 What does that even mean?

-Commonly used naturally evolved languages are stunningly efficient in human communication, yet in many cases they are notoriously ambiguous.
+Commonly used naturally evolved languages are stunningly efficient in human communication, yet in many cases they are notoriously ambiguous, highly context-sensitive and generally ill-defined.

 Conversely, in formal languages and logic, meanig is given by definition, and by straightforward composition of small pieces into larger sentences.
 The information contained in, or the meaning of sentences is equivalent with the arrangement of symbols that make them up.